ennuicastr/libavjs-webcodecs-polyfill/README.md

 either WebCodecs' or LibAVJS-WebCodecs-Polyfill's version.
 The promise is rejected if the configuration is unsupported.

+For rendering, it is highly recommended that you use `LibAVWebCodecs.createImageBitmap` and draw the result on a canvas, rather than `LibAVWebCodecs.canvasDrawImage`, which is synchronous.
+`LibAVWebCodecs.createImageBitmap` only accepts the `resizeWidth` and `resizeHeight` options, so only the overload `LibAVWebCodecs.createImageBitmap(frame, options)` is supported, with `options` optional.

-To draw on a `VideoFrame` on a canvas, use `LibAVWebCodecs.canvasDrawImage(ctx, ...)`.
+If you need the synchronous API, use `LibAVWebCodecs.canvasDrawImage(ctx, ...)`.
 The first argument is the context, and the remaining arguments are as in `CanvasRenderingContext2D.drawImage`.
 It is safe to use `canvasDrawImage` with any image type, not just a `VideoFrame`; it will fall through to the original